Millennials are changing the workforce, and employers know it. As a Millennial:

 Stay away from drugs

 Don’t do them unless you have a verifiable prescription.
-Changing drugs laws are making it legal to use Marijuana recreationally and/or medicinally in some states, but that doesn’t mean employers can’t drug test you or deny your employment due to a positive drug test.*
+Changing drugs laws are making it legal to use Marijuana recreationally and/or medicinally in some states, but that doesn’t mean employers can’t drug test you or deny your employment due to a positive drug test.
+You just need to be careful about what you take, as you don’t want this to affect your chances at employment.
+Even if you’ve accidentally taken some drugs before an interview, if you decide to get something like an LSD test kit in plenty of time, you can establish the types of drugs that you’ve taken, giving you a better chance at being able to avoid them in the future, as well as getting them out of your system before meeting with potential employers.

 Check your social media